 Unfortunately, no. However, most internships are location-specific anyway.
 For example, all camp positions are in the Kostroma region, while all translation is in Voronezh.
 The only exception is teaching, which takes place in Ryazan and Voronezh.
 For these two, the decision usually comes down to timing, as the start dates and durations are slightly different in the two cities.

-In your application, you tell us when you are available during the summer, and we use this information to try to match you with available opportunities.
+In your application, you tell us when you are available, and we use this information to try to match you with available opportunities.
 Your internship offer will give you a clear sense of when you will need to be in Russia, and you will have the last word on whether the timing works for you or not.

 Unfortunately, no. That said, the internships can qualify for summer funding (and credit) through your university.
 We also offer discounts for individuals who apply early and refer others (see cost and timing page for details).

 If cost is an issue, consider the camp counselor position, the program fee for which comes to about US$ 180 per week, inclusive of accommodations and all meals.

 We will start getting you prepared as soon as you accept our placement offer.
 We will be in touch regularly to make sure that you do not miss important deadlines.
 The key elements will be the following:

-We take care of in-country transportation to your host city.
-All that you need to do is get to Moscow.
-Your city coordinator or another representative of the program will meet you at the airport.
+We take care of in-country transportation between your city of arrival (Moscow or Voronezh) and your host city.
+You can book a flight directly there.
+A representative of the program will meet you at the airport.
 Together you will travel to your host city.
 Before you travel, we will share with you the name, photo, and contact information of the person meeting you.

 Before you start work, your local coordinator will help you get your bearings -- a short orientation will show you where you will live, introduce you to your host company, and take care of some administrative items (e.g. SIM card).